-We have also reviewed our approach to flexible working in light of lessons learnt from the Covid-19 pandemic, and continue to support hybrid home/office working where practicable to enable our employees to balance their work and home commitments.
+We have also continued to review our approach to flexible working in light of lessons learnt from the Covid-19 pandemic and are supporting hybrid home/office working where practicable to enable our employees to balance their work and home commitments.

 Whilst we continue to actively support and raise awareness of flexible working in our business, a higher percentage of our colleagues working part-time continue to be female.
-We're aware that this is reflected in our data, and we are committed to making further effort to bring about change in these specific areas.
+We're aware that this is reflected in our data, and we are committed to making further efforts to bring about change in these specific areas.

-Excluded from our list of full-pay relevant employees, are those on "leave", receiving less than full pay, including those on maternity, paternity, shared parental leave, sick leave, and furloughed leave under the Coronavirus Job Retention Scheme.
+Excluded from our list of full-pay relevant employees, are those on "leave", receiving less than full pay, including those on maternity, paternity, shared parental leave and sick leave.